papandreou/fontverter/README.md

 #### `fontverter.detectFormat(buffer): String`

 Returns the detected format of the font contained in `buffer` (either `'truetype'`, `'woff'`, or `'woff2'`), or throws an exception if the format could not be detected.

+## License

+3-clause BSD license -- see the `LICENSE` file for details.